Kojiki Taishō

-Kojiki Taishō (乞食大将, Kojiki Taishō) is jidaigeki novel written by Jirō Osaragi in 1945.
+Kojiki Taishō (乞食大将, Kojiki Taishō) is a jidaigeki novel written by Jirō Osaragi in 1945.
 The novel deals with the warlord Gotō Matabei's life during the Warring States period.
 The novel was adapted into film in 1952 and 1964.

 Plot

 Gotō Matabei is the most able and fierce samurai of the Kuroda clan.
 However, he gradually dislikes the ruthless personality of Kuroda Nagamasa and leaves the clan.
 Seven years later, he joins Toyotomi Hideyori's army.

 Adaptations

 Kojiki Taishō 1952

 A Daiei production in 1952, Directed by Sadatsugu Matsuda.